ymcha1028/ymcha1028/README.md

 - 👋 Hi, I’m @ymcha1028
-- 👀 I’m interested in image processing by machine leanring and stock/crypto-currency auto trading system.
+- 👀 I’m interested in image processing by machine leanring.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning deep learning.
-- 💞️ I’m looking to collaborate on Mechatro.
 - 📫 How to reach me is ymcha1028@gmail.com

 <!---